jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 academia and researchers, which was based on IBM&reg; Jazz&trade; technology.
 We learned a lot from that experience, and since then, we implemented JazzHub again in the cloud and opened it up to everyone.

-We integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE and introduced the ability to deploy applications directly to the [IBM Bluemix&trade; cloud platform](https://bluemix.net/ "Bluemix").
+We integrated the Orion Web IDE from [Eclipse](http://eclipse.org/ "Eclipse").
+We now have the ability to deploy applications directly to the [IBM Bluemix&trade; cloud platform](https://bluemix.net/ "Bluemix").
 IBM also plans to expand that capability to include continuous integration, unit testing, and deployment that is based on Jenkins and IBM UrbanCode.
 With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a pretty nice environment for cloud application development.